Waffle-OS/.github/profile/README.md

-# Waffle Operating System Project
+# Waffle-OS Project
+helo guys
+today we ar going to make an operating system